CubedNetwork/fabulously-optimized-wiki/improving-performance.md

    * [See this article for more info](https://www.howtogeek.com/853225/what-is-vsync-and-should-you-enable-it/)
 * Max framerate - similar to Vsync, but instead of being automatic, you control the maximum frame rate.
 * Weather/leaves - using the "fast" mode may give you a better experience.
 It is advised to change these separately and keep Graphics on "fancy".
-* Particles - FO allows you to either reduce the rate of particles (all/decreased/minimal) or toggle the ones individually.
+* Particles - FF allows you to either reduce the rate of particles (all/decreased/minimal) or toggle the ones individually.
 * Entity distance - unlike simulation distance, this affects just the distance where you _see_ the mobs, which means it also works in multiplayer.

 Hint: the tooltips of the options usually give you good info on the impact and the effects of each option.